emi-8/htb-academy-ninja-log/README.md

-# HTB Writeups & Learning Notes
+# HTB & THM Writeups

-This repository documents my journey through Hack The Box challenges, Academy labs, and CTF-style machines.
+This repository documents my journey through Hack The Box challenges, Academy labs, TryHackMe rooms and CTF-style machines.
 These writeups reflect my personal learning process and may include mistakes, evolving techniques, or early-stage thinking.

 The goal is to deepen my understanding of real-world cybersecurity concepts through hands-on practice, pattern recognition, and consistent documentation.